internetarchive/sandcrawler/proposals/2019_ingest.md

 [unpaywall's crawler][unpaywall_crawl], LOCKSS extraction code, dissem.in's
 efforts, zotero's bibliography extractor, etc. The "memento tracer" work is also similar.
 Many of these are even in python!
 It would be great to reduce duplicated work and maintenance.
-An analagous system in the wild is youtube-dl for downloading video from many sources.
+An analogous system in the wild is youtube-dl for downloading video from many sources.

 [unpaywall_crawl]: https://github.com/ourresearch/oadoi/blob/master/webpage.py